-In addition to standard security responsibilities for buildings and property, our services also include the walk-home service; student campus patrol; parking services; lost and found; production, issuance, and control of identification cards for students, faculty and staff; a nightly local shuttle service; locksmith/access control; incident investigations; event security; and emergency planning.
-The Department of Safety and Security employs approximately fifty students on a part-time basis throughout the year.
+In addition to standard security responsibilities for buildings and property, our services also include the walk-home service; student campus patrol; parking services; lost and found; production, issuance, and control of identification cards for students, faculty and staff;

 The Department of Safety and Security is also responsible for occupational health and safety for the Acadia University campus.
 Security staff are versed in hazard identification and incident investigation.
 The department also employs an Occupational Health and Safety Coordinator.